EPZ P50 VS Nicehck Rockies

 Audionotions 8.5 Reviewer Score

 My favorite take on the JM1 meta so far.
-Bass tuning is well done with adequate weight and punch - it's not standout but it will do the job.
+Bass tuning is well done with adequate weight and punch - not a basshead IEM but it's nicely controlled and has good physicality.
 Silky smoooooth and rich mids with very good clarity.
 Treble that leans slightly bright but is never sharp.
 Very good transient response, especially with things like plucking sounds and the like.
 Renders strings very well.
 Some people might find the treble a bit forward but I don't personally find this to be an issue, except on certain tracks.
 It's an IEM that is hard to fault and one that will handle anything you throw at it well.
 Very suitable as a one-and-done IEM.
-Previously Owned

 Audionotions original ranking